lmenou/qfunleashed.nvim/README.md

 location) window will open automatically with (provided the good errorformat) errors parsed.

+`Find` and `Lfind` are also provided to fill your lists with items a similar way.
+This might be useful for `cdo` like commands.

 Please, feel free to read the help for further information.

 ## Configuration